apsking/InterviewPrepAlexaSkill/README.md

 Have any interview questions that you want included in the Alexa Skill?
 To submit more interview questions for the skill, submit a pull request, modifying the [`questions`](../master/src/index.js) array to include your new question.
 Be sure to include the following:
 * Interview question
 * Type of question (see [`slotQuestionType.txt`](../master/speechAssets/slotQuestionType.txt) for all types)
-* Company which the question relates to (optional)
+* Company which the question relates to (*optional*)
 * Source of the question

 If your question is approved, your name will be added to the Contributions section, below (Unless, of course, you would rather be anonymous!).

 ## Future Ideas
-* Improve cards to contain links to question source
-* Add questions and improve question tagging
+* Add more tips and questions
  * Include Brain teasers
-* Include interview tips
+ * Improve question tagging
+* Improve conversational interaction
  * Offer suggested responses to questions
  * Repeat question when users asks
+* Improve skill cards
+ * Include links to question source (*not yet possible in Alexa Skills Kit*)
+ * Update Title and subtitle

 ## Contributions
 *Currently, no external contributions have been made.*